-A covert operation may or may not be clandestine, i.e., the activity itself may or may not be visible or public.
-Its essential nature, however, is that the role of the United States in the activity is not intended to be acknowledged.
+The definition also provides that covert action must be an activity where the "role of the United States Government is not intended to be apparent or acknowledged publicly."
+Activities which may be undertaken in secret but where the role of the United States will be disclosed or acknowledged once such activities take place are not covert actions.
+On the other hand, covert actions may involve activities which are visible or public, but the role of the United States in carrying out such activities is itself not apparent or acknowledged.
+The essential element of a covert action is that the role of the United States in the activity is not apparent and not intended to be acknowledged at the time it is undertaken.
 The U.S., in other words, seeks a form of plausible denial to the outside world.
-This deniability would not, of course, apply to those within the United States Government who have a need to know about such activities, including the intelligence oversight committees.
+(This deniability would not, of course, apply to those within the United States Government who have a need to know about such activities, including the intelligence oversight committees.)